Catherine Lea, R.Ph., BCACP

 Medication Therapy Management

-There are common medications that should be monitored with special attention.
+Certain medications require special monitoring.
 Medications used to control pain, anxiety, mood and sleep pose the largest risk for patients as they age.
-Medications for blood pressure and diabetes also can be problematic if they are not monitored closely and adjusted as health conditions change.
+Medications for blood pressure and diabetes also can be problematic if they are not closely monitored and adjusted as health conditions change.

 Every person's medication needs are different.
-With each medication that is added, the risk increases for medication-related problems.
+The risk for medication-related problems increases with each medication that is added.
+Patients who take four or more medications are at higher risk for medication-related problems, especially falls.

-2. Call the pharmacy about available medication management services.
+Contact the pharmacy about available medication management services.

-3. Contact your pharmacy to ask about medication synchronization.
+Contact the pharmacy about medication synchronization.

-4. Schedule a telephone visit with a pharmacist.
+Schedule a visit with a pharmacist.

-5. Talk with a pharmacist before adding vitamins and supplements.
+Talk with a pharmacist before adding vitamins and supplements.